Open-EO/openeo-grassgis-driver/README.rst

           source venv/bin/activate
        ..

-    3. Clone the official openEO reference implementation repository and install the required Python packages into the virtual environment:
+    2. Clone the official python based openEO reference implementation repository and install the required Python packages into the virtual environment:

        .. code-block:: bash